soorajsunil/Occupancy-Grid-Map-Fusion/README.md

 # Feature-Based Occupancy Map-Merging for Collaborative SLAM
 Given two overlapping 2-dimensional occupancy grid maps, the occupancy-grid-map-fusion aims to find an association between the independent maps and combine them.
 One of the heuristic solutions to this map fusion problem is to use computer vision techniques.
-The figure below, gives an overview of the computer vision approach.
+The figure below, gives an overview.

 ![Overview](Resources/overview.png)